Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.8Location

-Why for business — Raffles Singapore opened in 1887 — the working colonial-British luxury hotel that hosted Somerset Maugham, Joseph Conrad, Rudyard Kipling, and the working Edward VIII (the working signature Singapore Sling cocktail was invented at the Raffles Long Bar in 1915 by Ngiam Tong Boon) …
+Why for business: Raffles Singapore opened in 1887, the colonial-British luxury hotel that hosted Somerset Maugham, Joseph Conrad, Rudyard Kipling, and the Edward VIII (the signature Singapore Sling cocktail was invented at the Raffles Long Bar in 1915 by Ngiam Tong Boon).
+The 2019 restoration brought suites and service current; it suits the client-entertainment end of a trip more than back-to-back meetings.

-Best room: Presidential Suite (the working themed-heritage flagship) or Personality Suite (any of the working themed multi-room suites) or Courtyard Suite for the entry-level all-suite product.
+Best room: Presidential Suite (the themed-heritage flagship) or Personality Suite (any of the themed multi-room suites) or Courtyard Suite for the entry-level all-suite product.

 The Fullerton Hotel Singapore